Maps & directions to Edinburgh Campus

 You can find the location of the visitor car parks on the map of Edinburgh Campus.

-- Visitors to the University should use car park A or B.
+- Visitors to the University should use car park A, B, H or J.

 - Disabled visitors can use the accessible car park at Gait 10 next to the Centre for Sport & Exercise.
 Additional accessible parking spaces are available throughout the campus; you can contact us to reserve one.